 There is something for everyone along the trail.
-History buffs will love the old mining towns and the Depression era architecture of downtown Truth or Consequences.
+History buffs will love the old mining towns and the Depression-era architecture of downtown Truth or Consequences.
 The trail’s wonderful scenery is a favorite of photographers and painters.
 Outdoor enthusiasts will find the hiking trails, bicycling roads, and other outdoor activities a challenge.
 Those who prefer water sports will find a wide variety of opportunities at either Elephant Butte Lake or Caballo Lake State Parks.
 Fishermen love to relax at the lakes and rivers surrounding the trail.

 It is surrounded by the Gila National Forest and lies in the middle of the Gila Wilderness, the nation’s first designated wilderness area.
-Wildernes designation means that the wilderness character of the area will not be altered by the intrusion of roads or other evidence of human presence.
-Visit the Gila Cliff Dwellings Nation Monument Website.
+Wilderness designation means that the wilderness character of the area will not be altered by the intrusion of roads or other evidence of human presence.

-Rock Hound State Park (4 hrs)
+Rock Hound State Park | 4 Hours From Geronimo Trail

 Twelve miles to the southeast of Deming is Rockhound State Park.
 Located on the rugged west slope of the Little Florida Mountains.
 Forget for once the usual public-property admonition “Take pictures only; leave only footprints.
 At Rockhound State Park, the rule doesn’t apply.
 In fact, this park is one ‘you can take with you.
 Here, rangers encourage visitors to take rocks you find, up to 15 pounds per person, for personal collections, to make jewelry, or to decorate the garden.